 If you are filing an application for and on behalf of the management corporation of your property development, fill in and submit Form 9, which must be properly completed, legible and signed.
 Ensure that the sequence of events written in Section D of Form 9 is clear and concise, and written in chronological order (from the earliest date to the current date).

 The relevant forms can be downloaded under Resources.
-Alternatively, hard copies of the forms can be obtained from STB’s office during office hours.

 For other enquiries on filing procedures, please contact us during office hours at our general enquiries hotline.